 - 04 Vision and values

 - 06 Our funding

 - 07 Our priorities

 - 08 Supporting safe and thriving communities

 - 10 Protecting the environment

 - 12 Supporting economic growth and employment

 - 14 Providing care and promoting health

-- 16 Helping you achieve your potential
+- 16 Investing in our future

 Introduction

 Nottinghamshire County Council has never before faced such a difficult financial outlook with reducing Government grants and rising need for our services.
 All of this is against a backdrop of a long period of austerity with many households facing their own financial struggles.